backupbrew/switchbrew/Audio services.md

 ## GetWorkBufferSize

 Takes two u32s **SampleRate** and **ChannelCount** packed as an u64.
 Returns the required size for the decoder's work buffer.
+Official user-processes align the output size to page-alignment.

 ## IHardwareOpusDecoder